Methodology

 Safety & Red-Teaming

-Adversarial testing across failure mode categories — identifying dangerous outputs before they reach patients.
+Adversarial testing across failure-mode categories — identifying dangerous outputs before they reach patients.

 Data & Annotation